Skip to content

 Note over GitHub: Branch protection: "Require signed commits" enforced

-Cryptographic signing establishes who signed; metadata annotation establishes what session and task produced the commit.
-These are complementary.
+Cryptographic signing establishes who signed.
+Metadata annotation establishes which session and task produced the commit.
+The two are complementary.

 Standard git trailers (appended after the commit message body) carry structured metadata: